AuxStudio/eslint-config-aux/README.md

 # eslint-config-aux

-The ESLint config that we use internally.
+The ESLint and Prettier config that we use internally.

 ## USAGE

 1. Add dependencies:

 ```
-yarn add --dev eslint babel-eslint eslint-config-aux eslint-plugin-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-prettier
+yarn add --dev eslint babel-eslint eslint-config-aux eslint-plugin-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-prettier prettier
 ```

 2. Create `.eslintrc` at `./` and add: